safe-global/safe-modules/examples/4337-passkeys-singleton-signer/README.md

 # Safe + 4337 + Passkeys example application

 This minimalistic example application demonstrates a Safe{Core} Smart Account deployment leveraging 4337 and Passkeys.
-It uses experimental and unaudited (at the moment of writing) contracts: [TestWebAuthnSingletonSigner](https://github.com/safe-global/safe-modules/blob/64fda14111b800ec23b48d93a1288324725fd579/modules/passkey/contracts/test/TestWebAuthnSingletonSigner.sol) and [TestStakedFactory](https://github.com/safe-global/safe-modules/blob/64fda14111b800ec23b48d93a1288324725fd579/modules/4337/contracts/test/TestStakedFactory.sol).
+It uses experimental and unaudited (at the moment of writing) contracts: [TestWebAuthnSingletonSigner](https://github.com/safe-global/safe-modules/blob/64fda14111b800ec23b48d93a1288324725fd579/modules/passkey/contracts/test/TestWebAuthnSingletonSigner.sol).
 The `TestWebAuthnSingletonSigner` allows specifying any signature verifier, including the precompile, but the app chooses to use [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/) verifier under the hood.

 ## Running the app